run-llama/auto_rfp/README.md

 **Note:** The Docker container uses Next.js standalone output mode for optimized production deployment.
 Make sure your `.env.local` includes a database connection string that's accessible from within the Docker container.

+**IMPORTANT NOTE**: When you build/run a docker container all of the `NEXT_*` env vars are resolved at `build-time` (when the container is built; because the vars also need to be available in the frontend and are generated into the frontend code).
+The other vars are resolved at `run-time` (when the container is started).
+Means, if you (for instance) need to set `NEXT_PUBLIC_APP_URL` to your own site (e.g. `https://rfp.mydomain.com`) then you need to make this change to the env file, before you run docker-build.

 ## 🔌 API Endpoints

 ### Core APIs